cipherprofessor/LiveData/myproject2.md

 ---

-**YOU NOW HAVE A COMPLETE, WORKING SKILLSWAP INDIA MVP!**
+**YOU NOW HAVE A COMPLETE, WORKING Tej INDIA MVP!**

-The transformation from LiveData (file storage) to SkillSwap India (peer-to-peer skill exchange) is complete.
+The transformation from LiveData (file storage) to Tej India (peer-to-peer skill exchange) is complete.
 The system solves a real problem for Indian youth and has massive scale potential.

 Ready to build the remaining pages?
 Let me know which page you want to create next! 🚀